genomehubs/goat-cli/README.md

     count     Query the GoaT count API.
 Return the number of hits from any search. help      Prints this message or the help of the given subcommand(s) lookup    Query the GoaT lookup API.
-    search    Query the GoaT search API.
+    newick    Query the GoaT record API, and return a newick. search    Query the GoaT search API.
 ```